GBADsInformatics/API_GBADsPublic/README.md

 To access the API in your web browser start with the command: http://localhost:9000/dataportal/

+Improvements made:
+1. Clean up file created by the API
+2. Improved logging
+3. Added parameterized queries to prevent SQL injection attacks

 Improvements that need to be made:
-1. Improve the logging
-2. Send error messages to the user and not just to the console
+1. Send error messages to the user and not just to the console
-3. Check to make sure that sql injection is not a problem
-4. Clean up code and document
+2. Clean up code and document
+3. Add test harness
-5. Add * to fields to generate all fields for the general query capability
+4. Add * to fields to generate all fields for the general query capability
    - fields=* does work but it does not retrieve the field names
    - need to add a subroutine to fetch field names - the following code will do this:

-Improvements made:
-1. Clean up file created by the API

 cur.execute(f"""SELECT * FROM {table_name} ;""")